vprchlik/Kestrel/README.md

   interval is attributed; none exceeds 19% of the total.

-**What this is not.** As an operating system, Whimbrel is not
-significant: one workload, one emulated machine shape, one request served, then exit.
-The significant artifact is the measurement discipline and the reasoning around it.
-The decision log keeps the misses next to the wins: a headline metric retired when analysis showed its name promised something it did not measure, an aborted campaign, a published diagnosis later refuted by data already on disk and marked as such in place, an expectation model retired after three consecutive misses in the same direction.
-Those records are deliberate: they are what makes the numbers above checkable.
+**What this is not.** As an operating system, Whimbrel is not very significant.
+It exhibits one workload, one emulated machine shape, one request served, then exits.
+The major artifact is the measurement discipline and the reasoning around it.
+The decision log is a display of this.
+Those records are deliberate, and make the numbers above checkable.

 ## What's in the repo